-- create a new function - select Variables -> Driver commands
+- create a new function

+- ▶ select Variables -> Driver commands

-► The dialog for configuration is opened
+- ▶ The dialog for configuration is opened

-Pa rameters Description Dr ivers Drop-down list with all drivers which are loaded in the project.
-Current state Fi Fixed entry which has no function in the current version.
-Driver commands Drop-down list for the selection of the command. • Start driver (online mode) Driver is reinitialized and started. • Stop driver (offline Driver is stopped.
+Parameter Description Dri ivers Drop-down list with all drivers which are loaded in the project.
+Cu rrent status Fixed entry which has no function in the current version.
+Dri ver command Drop-down list for the selection of the command. • Start driver (online mode) Driver is reinitialized and started. • Stop driver (offline Driver is stopped.
 No new data is accepted. mode) Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20). • Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
 No values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver in hardware mode Driver is set into hardware mode.
 For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver-specific command Enter driver-specific commands.
-Opens input field in order to enter a command. • Activate driver write set value Write set value to a driver is allowed. • Deactivate driver write set value Write set value to a driver is prohibited. • Establish connection with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number. • Disconnect from modem Terminate connection (for modem drivers) Sh ow this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.
+Opens input field in order to enter a command. • Driver - activate set setpoint value Write set value to a driver is allowed. • Driver - deactivate set setpoint value Write set value to a driver is prohibited.